Elliptical machine: benefits, contraindications, and technique

 - To focus the load on the lower body, use a stationary handle.
-The use of movable handles is advisable during the execution of programs for weight loss, because in general it allows to increase the intensity of the load.
+The use of movable handles is advisable during the execution of programs for weight loss because in general, it allows increasing the intensity of the load.

 - Improper distribution of body weight.

 - Pressure on the toe when performing a step on an ellipse.

 - Lack of progress in loads.